tlee93/javafromscratch/README.md

 ## About

-Java language concepts and features from scratch.
+Refresher for Java language concepts and features.

 ```
 ❯ java -version